xonq/mycotools/mycotools/USAGE.md

 ## Creating modular databases
 ### extractDB.py
-Mycotools DB emphasizes curation, automation, scaleability, and updates - creating tools that interface with uniformized databases ranging from 1 organism to all NCBI and JGI fungi.
-Most scripts use the master database by default, but if you are only interested in a portion of the database, then extract the portion you want.
+If you are only interested in a subset of lineages in the master mycotoolsDB, then extract the portion you want, run `extractDB.py -h` to see all options:

 e.g. grab a database of a taxonomic order you are interested in: `extractDB.py -l Atheliales -r order > atheliales.db`